ADVERTISEMENT

 (Answer 1)

 No, tidiness is not one of life’s necessities.
 It’s a matter of choice or being part of one’s personality.
-If one is brought up by parents who are particular about tidiness, then most probably he will be tidy, or if one gives importance to cleanliness and orderliness, then he can’t afford living a life that’s lack of tidiness.
+If one is brought up by parents who are particular about tidiness, then most probably he will be tidy, or if one gives importance to cleanliness and orderliness, then he can’t afford to live a life that lacks tidiness.

 (Answer 2)